Pinus nigra

-Pinus nigra, the Austrian pine or black pine, is a moderately variable species of pine, occurring across Southern Europe from the Iberian Peninsula and Lower Austria to the eastern Mediterranean, on the Anatolian peninsula of Turkey, Corsica and Cyprus, as well as Crimea and in the high mountains of Northwest Africa.
+Pinus nigra, the European black pine, is a moderately variable species of conifer in the family Pinaceae, a pine native across Southern Europe from the Iberian Peninsula and Lower Austria to the eastern Mediterranean, on the Anatolian peninsula of Turkey, Corsica and Cyprus, as well as Crimea and in the high mountains of Northwest Africa.
+Several of the regional populations have their own names, including Austrian pine, Corsican pine, Crimean pine, and Pyreneean pine.

 Description

-Pinus nigra is a large coniferous evergreen tree, growing to 20–55 m high at maturity and spreading to 6 to 12 m wide.
-The bark is gray to yellow-brown, and is widely split by flaking fissures into scaly plates, becoming increasingly fissured with age.
-The leaves ('needles') are thinner and more flexible in western populations.
+Pinus nigra is a large coniferous tree, growing to 20–55 m high at maturity and spreading to 6 to 12 m wide.
+The bark is grey to yellow-brown, and is widely split by flaking fissures into scaly plates, becoming increasingly fissured with age.
+The leaves ('needles') are (4–)10–18 cm long, thinner and more flexible in western populations.

-The ovulate and pollen cones appear from May to June.
-The mature seed cones are 5–10 cm (rarely to 11 cm) long, with rounded scales; they ripen from green to pale gray-buff or yellow-buff in September to November, about 18 months after pollination.
-The seeds are dark gray, 6–8 mm long, with a yellow-buff wing 20–25 mm long; they are wind-dispersed when the cones open from December to April. maturity is reached at 15–40 years; large seed crops are produced at 2–5 year intervals.
+The ovulate (female) and pollen (male) cones appear from May to June.
+The mature seed cones are 5–10 cm (rarely to 11 cm) long, with rounded scales; they ripen from green to pale grey-buff or yellow-buff in September to November, about 18 months after pollination.
+The seeds are dark grey, 6–8 mm long, with a yellow-buff wing 20–25 mm long; they are wind-dispersed when the cones open from December to April.
+Maturity is reached at 15–40 years; large seed crops are produced at 2–5 year intervals.

 Pinus nigra is moderately fast growing, at about 30–70 cm per year.
 It usually has a rounded conic form, that becomes irregular with age.
 The tree can be long-lived, with some trees over 500 years old.
-Multiple pests can damage P. nigra, including T. piniperda.
+Multiple pests can damage P. nigra, including the bark beetle Tomicus piniperda.